vtexdocs/help-center-content/docs/announcements/en/new-deadline-activate-the-new-cdn-until-may-31.md

 ---
-title: "NEW DEADLINE: activate the new CDN until May 31"
+title: 'NEW DEADLINE: activate the new CDN until May 31'
 id: 1NHO2lx3tyWaqcwMG6u62q
 status: PUBLISHED
 createdAt: 2018-04-20T21:14:47.734Z